-Last updated on May 21st, 2024 at 02:35 am
+Last updated on December 13th, 2024 at 05:28 am

 Over 200 square miles of land, nearly a million residents, and a fast-growing economy—the city of Columbus holds it all.
 Even during the Great Recession, Columbus remained unscathed due to its diversified economy.
 Up to now, there is no single sector dominating the city.
 Instead, the concoction of markets—from education, government, healthcare, hospitality, and retail provides vast commercial opportunities.
 Aside from taking care of its economy, Columbus also makes efforts to lessen its environmental impact and carbon footprint.
 Just last year, the city launched its electricity aggregation plan to provide 100% renewable energy by 2023.